worstcase-scenario/EmuELEC/packages/sx05re/emuelec/bin/scripts/setup/README-btaudio.md

 5. The successful MAC is stored in `/storage/.config/btaudio.last` for quick re-use.

+Once a sink is detected the script also writes `/run/asound.conf` (symlinked to `/storage/.config/asound.conf`) and creates `/storage/.config/btaudio.force-pulse`.
+That flag keeps EmuELEC’s `set_audio` helper pinned to PulseAudio so video previews plus stand-alone emulators like OpenBOR, PPSSPP, Hatari, Stella, AdvanceMAME, Amiberry and Ikemen obey the Bluetooth routing without you having to change each launcher manually.

 Additional modes:

 * `btaudio.sh --last --restart` – reconnects the last saved device (the same